All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 (left) Northern side of Palazzo Ruspoli showing SS.
 TrinitÓ dei Monti at the end of Via Condotti; (right) northern portal (the use of "bugnato" is typical of Florentine architecture)

 In 1630 the palace was sold to the Caetani who made several changes to its internal layout and slightly modified the design of the northern fašade; in the XVIIIth century the palace was acquired by the Ruspoli who enlarged it along Via Condotti.

-The image used as background for this page shows a coat of arms of the Ruspoli and Cesi families in the courtyard of Palazzo Ruspoli.
+The image used as background for this page shows a coat of arms of Francesco Maria Marescotti Ruspoli and his wife Isabella Cesi in the courtyard of the palace.

-Pope Alexander VII Chigi took several actions to improve the central section of Via del Corso where he had his family palace; Arco di Portogallo was demolished because it narrowed the street; two reliefs which decorated the arch and which portrayed scenes associated with the death of Sabina, Emperor Hadrian's wife, were detached and added to the collections of Musei Capitolini.
+Pope Alexander VII Chigi took several actions to improve the central section of Via del Corso where he had his family palace; Arco di Portogallo was demolished because it narrowed the street.

 In 13 BC the Senate decreed to consecrate an altar to Pax Augusta, i.e.